One Day In Rome Travel Guide

 After we were done eating, we returned to our hotel to rest before dinner at Centro.
 This restaurant had the most amazing salads and pasta, and is conveniently located near the Roma Termini station.

-A quick word about the trains in Italy: make sure you stamp your ticket by inserting it into the validating machines before climbing on board!
+Pro-tip: A quick word about the trains in Italy- Make sure you stamp your ticket by inserting it into the validating machines before climbing on board!

 The next day we toured Vatican City, which consists of St. Peter’s Basilica, the Vatican museums, gardens, and the famous Sistine Chapel, painted by Michelangelo.
-The Vatican is the smallest country in the entire world with only 1,000 citizens; it is enclosed by city-walls, governed by the Pope, and protected by Swiss guards.
+The Vatican is the smallest country in the entire world with only 1,000 citizens.
+It is enclosed by city-walls, governed by the Pope, and protected by Swiss guards.
 The Vatican mints its own euros, prints its own stamps, issues passports and licenses, and even has its own flag.
-When I visited the Vatican, I toured St. Peter’s Basilica which absolutely took my breath away.
-We only had a few hours at the Vatican before departing for our next destination, but I was lucky enough to visit the Vatican in its entirety when I was in Italy in 2014.
+When I visited the Vatican I toured St. Peter’s Basilica, which absolutely took my breath away.
+We only had a few hours at the Vatican before departing for our next destination.
+Luckily, I was able to spend a full day here when I visited Italy in 2014!

 I highly recommend arriving to the Vatican early in the morning to avoid crowds and to have enough time to visit all of the sites.
 The Sistine Chapel is as beautiful as everyone says it is; however, it is usually very crowded and you are not allowed to take any photos.

-Another tip: Try to visit the Vatican on either a Sunday or Wednesday to experience a blessing or a Mass with Pope Francis and make sure to get there early to secure a spot!
+Pro-tip: Try to visit the Vatican on either a Sunday or Wednesday to experience a blessing or a Mass with Pope Francis, and make sure to get there early to secure a spot!
 Also, if you purchase a souvenir in one of the many gift shops in the Vatican you can have the Pope bless it for you for free… an experience I would not pass up.

 Like this post?
 Pin it to save it for later and share with others!